crgrieve/september-issue-code/README.md

 Insprired by the recent September Issue, we thought let's create a way to share the women who inspire us as coders!

+## What is it?
+A template for you to create your own September issue with photos of your inspiration.

+Have a look here at the sample: https://crgrieve.github.io/september-issue-code/

 ## What to do
 * Fork the repo
 * Edit the image urls to be the people who inspire you!